pascalvaccaro/volta-clock/README.md

 ### Dev mode

 - It takes .6~.8 second for the scheduler to load the worker
+- It takes .8~1. second for the worker to spawn a database, query it and send back a message to the main process
 - It takes ~.001 second for the main process to pass the worker's message through to the renderer process

 ## Next steps